skilld-labs/google_cse/README.txt

 ------------

 Place the google_cse directory in your sites/all/modules directory.
-Enable the Google CSE module at admin/build/modules, configure it at admin/settings/google_cse, assign permissions for "search Google CSE" at admin/user/permissions, and enable the "Google CSE" block at admin/build/block.
+Enable the Google CSE module at admin/modules, configure it at admin/config/search/settings, and assign permissions for "search Google CSE" at admin/people/permissions.

-To configure this module, you will need your CSE's alphanumeric ID ("cx").
-Go to your CSE manage page on Google.com, click on control panel and then click on code.
-The only part you need is the cx value; to isolate it you'll have to copy/paste the code into a text editor.
+To configure this module, you will need your CSE's unique ID.
+Go to http://www.google.com/cse/manage/all, click on control panel and you will find the "Search engine unique ID" under "Basic information".

 MAINTAINERS
 -----------